 How to Implement Business Process Automation in Your Organization?

-You will need to undertake the following steps to implement business process automation into your organization.
+You will need to undertake the following steps to implement business process automation in your organization.

 - Identify Business Processes that need to be automated

 Start by listing the processes that require a course correction or could benefit from digital automation.
 Start with processes that: